 It is a favourite cry of UFOlogists that there is some great government conspiracy to prevent them – and us – from getting at the truth about UFOs.
-As more government files relating to UFOs are released in response to public pressure, the less convincing these claims become (see, for example, The UK’s Real X Files by David Clarke and Andy Roberts).
+As more government files relating to UFOs are released in response to public pressure, the less convincing these claims become (see, for example, Dr David Clarke’s essay on the UK National Archives UFO Files).
 On the other hand, what has become clear to experienced researchers is the existence of a different sort of UFO cover-up, operated by UFO believers themselves who regularly fail to acknowledge inconvenient evidence which undermines their most cherished cases.
 Evidence to substantiate this statement can be found on this web site and in the links below.

 It seems to me that the truth about UFOs is quite simple: it is rooted in human misperception, human self-delusion, and the quite natural human tendency to delude others.
 In other words, UFOs are a terrestrial phenomenon, not an extraterrestrial one.
 By studying UFOs we learn not about extraterrestrial life or interstellar travel but about human nature.